Skip to content

 Most civilizations may fail; not because life or intelligence is rare, but because the combination of advanced technology and unresolved internal aggression is lethal.
 Civilizations that fail this transition disappear quickly on cosmic timescales.
 Those that succeed persist.

-Cooperation as a Recurrent Solution
+Cooperation as a recurrent solution

 It is worth noting that this proposed filter would not be an anomaly in the history of complex systems.
-As emphasized in Cosmosapiens, and more broadly within evolutionary biology, competition alone does not account for the emergence of higher-order organization.
+As emphasized in Cosmosapiens, and more broadly within certain branches of evolutionary biology, competition alone does not account for the emergence of higher-order organization.
 Again and again, increases in complexity have depended on the development of new forms of cooperation that suppress destructive conflict.
 Genes form genomes; cells form multicellular organisms; individuals form societies.
-Each transition requires mechanisms that constrain competition within the new unit strongly enough for the larger structure to remain coherent.
+Each transition requires mechanisms that constrain destructive competition within the new unit strongly enough for the larger structure to remain coherent.

 What this does, and does not, imply

 This view does not imply that advanced post-filter civilizations are naïve, passive, or incapable of defense.
 On the contrary, they should be assumed to be vastly more capable than we are.
 Their relationship to violence, however, is fundamentally different.
-They do not rely on fear-based restraint or permanent standoffs; those are transitional strategies, not terminal ones.
+They do not rely on fear-based restraint or permanent standoffs; those are transitional strategies, not stable ones.

 It also does not imply that such civilizations must intervene in, guide, or protect younger ones.
 Indifference, avoidance, or minimal interaction are all consistent outcomes.
 As civilizations age, their space of interests may expand faster than any connection they have to us.
 From their perspective, we may simply not matter yet.